element-plus/element-plus/docs/en-US/component/table.md

 Customize table header so it can be even more customized.

-:::demo You can customize how the header looks by header [slots](https://v3.vuejs.org/guide/component-slots.html).
+:::demo You can customize how the header looks by header [slots](https://v3.vuejs.org/guide/component-slots.html) or set `show-helper` to add auxiliary text to the header

 table/custom-header